mtiutiu/Coding_Playground/sensors_network/project/LivoloLightsNode/src/ble/central_node/README.md

  **MySensors Section**

-  a.
-Unique node ID for each ble device that you want to connect to separated by commas
+ - Unique node ID for each ble device that you want to connect to separated by commas

-  b.
-Child aliases(name) for each sensor that the MySensors node has separated by commas AND by semicolon for each group of child aliases that corresponds to each node ID
+ - Child aliases(name) for each sensor that the MySensors node has separated by commas AND by semicolon for each group of child aliases that corresponds to each node ID

-  c.
-Node id alias/name for each ID defined at point a. separated by commas
+ - Node id alias/name for each ID defined at point a. separated by commas

  **BLE Section**
   - Add each BLE device(Livolo switch) MAC address separated by commas